 It contains all the elements; beautiful trails thru the rugged Brushy Mountains, surprising new elements to the course every year, with the course map not revealed until the night before the race, numerous hard climbs and descents (including some of the signature hills that have made the Barkley a thing of legend), and a very personal challenge to face down the demons that wait for us at our very limits of endurance.

 The BFC is a 50 kilometer race, with a ridiculous amount of climb and descent (with the attendant reward of numerous scenic vistas.)
 The course is designed to challenge the runner mentally, as well as physically.
 GPS is NOT ALLOWED, and those choosing to use it run the risk of lifetime ban.
 Course markings only exist at major turns, leaving the runner to rely on their confidence that they have not made a wrong turn, or missed a right one.
 Long sections of very runnable trail follow on the heels of strength-sapping sections of hills... requiring the successful BFC runner to run, when every fiber of their being cries out for taking things slow to recover.
 The most devastating climbs hit at the runner's weakest moments.
 Everything is arranged to play on the doubts and weaknesses that exist in all of us.
 The BFC'er must not only beat the course to finish, but they must conquer their own darkest fears....

-As a final challenge, there is a 22.1 mile cutoff of nine and a half hours.
+As a final challenge, there is a cutoff at the split between the marathon and 50 km courses.
 Those who reach that point within the time limit are presented with a terrible choice.
-They can, with a word, choose to end the suffering and run an easy downhill grade for another 7 tenths of a mile, to record a marathon finish.... or, they can strike out into another 9 miles of brutal climbs and descents in an attempt to complete the 50k.
+They can, with a word, choose to end the suffering and run an easy downhill grade of less than a mile, to record a marathon finish.... or, they can strike out into many more miles of brutal climbs and descents in an attempt to complete the 50k.
 Unlike other races with "drop-down" choices, those who choose to continue can no longer log a marathon.
 At the BFC it is all or nothing, if you go beyone the decision point you will either finish a 50km or DNF!.